ROSE 0.11.145.147

 A definition typically comes from external documentation rather than direct analysis.

-Definition at line 86 of file CallingConvention.h.
+Definition at line 30 of file Definition.h.

-#include <Rose/BinaryAnalysis/CallingConvention.h>
+#include <Rose/BinaryAnalysis/CallingConvention/Definition.h>

 Inheritance diagram for Rose::BinaryAnalysis::CallingConvention::Definition: